Eliot-Roxbergh/notes_pinephone/README.md

 custom kernel https://forum.pine64.org/showthread.php?tid=17339

+## Camera

+Photos works OK.
+Front camera is not very good and very yellow hue.
+Back camera is OK/good if you compare to a phone from 2012, so it is acceptable perhaps (flash works).
+AFAIK taking videos is not supported!

+## Flashlight
+Part of system UI, works.

 ## Internet, texts, calls, mms

 Sms, calls, and 4G worked out of the box for me.
 I think I tried with Tre and Telia carrier networks in Sweden.
 MMS needed manual configuration and didn't work when tested, at least for Telia.